Sabayon/sabayon-website-next/content/release/latest-stable-release-sabayon-1903.md

 Yes!
 You heard it well!
 We moved away from genkernel-next for initramfs generation, and now initramfs is generated on user side.

-Additional information are available [here](https://sabayon.github.io/wiki-next/articles/initramfs/).
+Additional information is available [here](https://sabayon.github.io/wiki-next/articles/initramfs/).

 ## New Wiki

 We heard you, the current wiki is (sadly) in an embarassing state - but we are working on a completely new restyle of it.
 As time passed, a lot changed in the Sabayon defaults that aren't reflected anymore in the current wiki.
-We encourage for the moment to snoop over the new wiki which is in the works, as we are adding new articles and documentation [there](https://sabayon.github.io/wiki-next/).
+We encourage for the moment to snoop over the new wiki which is in the works, as we are adding new articles and documentation [here](https://sabayon.github.io/wiki-next/).

 ## What to expect next()?!
 Our artwork needs attention, next release might feature a new look and will have more polishing.

-We're looking into the possible deprecation of the nvidia-drivers-340.XX series.
+We're looking into possible deprecation of the nvidia-drivers-340.XX series to reduce effort needed for keeping new kernels in shape.
 We're eager to hear your thoughts.

 We're working on getting a 5.X kernel out into the repository to fully unlock Freesync for our users.
 Linux Gaming FTW!

 LLVM and Clang 8 are in the works.
 Better support for OpenCL, OpenMP, AMDGPU Backends, and support for newer CUDA devices.

 ARM support?
 Absolutely!
 New layered ARMv7 repositories are being developed.
-We expect them ready soon.
+We expect them to be ready soon.

+We are also working on unattended installer and updates to our server flavor which is more oriented for Cloud/VMs.

 Various package bumps.
 Get Ready for a refresh!
 FFMPEG?
 Check!
 Ruby?
 Check! libvdpau?
 Check! and many more!